im-noob/AssignAdminComEmpProject/README.md

 2.[DONE] must contain at least one uppercase, one lowercase and one symbol with at least 8 charact Normal Email Regex validation and Password validations will be such that password

 4.[DONE] CRUD employee in admin
-5. CRUD in copany
+5.[DONE] CRUD in copany

 6. Email notification: send email to admin email whenever a new company is entered

-8. Integirity constant with Emial uniqyer
+7. Integirity constant with Emial uniqyer
+8. Code Optimization

-7. logo (minimum 100×100),
+9. logo (minimum 100×100),